Bridges241/AI-projects/replit.md

-# Financial Planning System
+# 52系統 (52 System)

 ## Overview

-This is a full-stack personal financial management application built with React, Express, and PostgreSQL.
-The system enables users to track income, expenses, and budgets through an intuitive dashboard interface.
-It features a modern UI built with shadcn/ui components and provides comprehensive financial analytics including loan assessment capabilities.
-The application is designed as a single-page application with a RESTful API backend and supports real-time data visualization through charts and graphs.
+This is a full-stack personal financial management application called "52系統" built with React, Express, and PostgreSQL.
+The system enables users to track income from three modules (salary, investment, entrepreneurship) to evaluate mortgage capability and living expenses.
+It features a dual-track design comparing planned vs actual financial performance with time-based analysis.
+The application provides comprehensive financial analytics, loan assessment capabilities, and entrepreneurship project management with accounting profit & loss statement format.

 ## User Preferences